nh530/Project_Showcase/AI_Games/tic_tac_toe/README.md

 * logistic_regression_ai.py assumes a linear dependence between the log odds and the board features.
 The same set of features were used in linear_regression_ai.py and the class variables were changed to 0 and 1.

-* Random forest or boosting wouldn't make much sense because we need to construct a probability of winning given a move.

 ## Results

 * Linear regression does not perform better than alpha-beta pruning.
 It can work somewhat well depending on the board features used, but at best, it only learns to draw the game.